 Website templates are fine for when you’re starting so that you can get focused on testing your offer.
 They are convenient, readily available, and easy to set up.
 You can put your focus on getting your offer right.

 The problem with templates is that – they’re templates.
 Lots of people use them, so you risk having the same website design as many other businesses, even potentially your competitors.

 You have about 5 seconds to convert a hit into an engagement – you can’t afford to look boring or look like everybody else.

 Templates have hidden costs.

 You can save on the upfront cost of setting up a website yourself, using a template.
-However, a poor quality template that constantly breaks can cost you precious time.
-Worse, it can lose you precious business because when a site breaks, visitors leave.
+However, a poor-quality template that constantly breaks can cost you precious time.
+Worse, it can lose you the precious business because when a site breaks, visitors leave.

 The Internet changes – templates don’t change with the times.